huu4ontocord/rio/README.md

 # Intro
-Muliwai (pronounced: mu-lee-why, meaning river in Hawaiian) is a library for text pre-processing, augmentation, synthesis and generalization
+Muliwai (pronounced: mu-lee-why, meaning river in Hawaiian) is a library for text pre-processing, augmentation, anonymization, synthesis and generalization.
+It is intended to be used to process text datasets for training NLP models.

 # Installing
 ```